 The strategy the local board implements when using WIOA dollars to support training opportunities is to align with programs and activities provided by one-stop partners to avoid duplication of services and funding streams.
-OJT and work experience are mostly offered by utilizing the WIOA Youth funding stream, whereas apprenticeship and pre-apprenticeship programs are primarily funded by the regional apprenticeship grant.
+OJT and work experience are mostly offered by utilizing the WIOA Youth funding stream, whereas apprenticeship and pre-apprenticeship programs are primarily funded by regional apprenticeship grants.
 Braiding funds using WIOA supportive service dollars may be an appropriate way to better support individuals participating in apprenticeship and pre-apprenticeship programs to allow for their successful participation and completion.
 However, program eligibility and appropriateness will play an important part in access to these WIOA dollars for that purpose.
 Co-enrollment is utilized as an effective strategy based on an individual’s eligibility and services for which they may qualify.
-Guidance in the development of partnership and Memoranda of Understanding (MOUs) and infrastructure funding agreements (IFAs) between local workforce development areas and partners of the one-stop delivery system is in place.
+Guidance in the development of Partnership Agreements and Memoranda of Understanding (MOUs) and infrastructure funding agreements (IFAs) between local workforce development areas and partners of the one-stop delivery system is in place.
 The WIOA Adult Priority of Service guidance requires a high percentage of individuals being served meet the priority populations including a public assistance recipient, a low-income individual or a basic skills deficient individual.